Veterans with Mesothelioma May Need to Overcome Their Fear of Leaving Home

 While outpatient evaluations are being carried out, veterans and family can stay in the Huntington House.
 It’s not the Ritz, but it’s comfortable.
 When the patient is hospitalized, family members can stay at the Fisher House, which is a very nice place to stay.
 It’s like a new three- or four-star hotel.

-Sometimes the patients, and even the medical professionals back home, don’t know everything they need to know with a diagnosis of mesothelioma.
+Sometimes the patients, and even the medical professionals back home, don’t know everything they need to know about mesothelioma.
 They may think you will likely die from this disease in six to 12 months, but this isn’t always the case.
 Advances have been made in the treatment of this rare disease, which you will see at an accessible, specialized center like ours.

 Overcoming the fear of leaving home for treatment isn’t easy.
 However, if you come to Boston as a veteran with mesothelioma and give us the opportunity to help you, I think you’ll find that it will be worth your time and effort.